grafana/mimir/docs/sources/blocks-storage/bucket-index.md

 The [compactor](./compactor.md) periodically scans the bucket and uploads an updated bucket index to the storage.
 The frequency at which the bucket index is updated can be configured via `-compactor.cleanup-interval`.

-Despite using the bucket index is optional, the index itself is built and updated by the compactor even if `-blocks-storage.bucket-store.bucket-index.enabled` has **not** been enabled.
-This is intentional, so that once a Cortex cluster operator decides to enable the bucket index in a live cluster, the bucket index for any tenant is already existing and query results consistency is guaranteed.
-The overhead introduced by keeping the bucket index updated is expected to be non significative.
+The use of the bucket index is optional, but the index is built and updated by the compactor even if `-blocks-storage.bucket-store.bucket-index.enabled=false`.
+This behavior ensures the bucket index for any tenant already exists and that query result consistency is guaranteed if a Cortex cluster operator decides to enable the bucket index in a live cluster.
+The overhead introduced by keeping the bucket index updated is not signifcant.

 ## How it's used by the querier